ThemeBoy/SportsPress/readme.txt

 If on the off-chance you do encounter issues with the event/team/player/staff/sponsor pages after an update you simply need to flush the permalinks by going to WordPress > Settings > Permalinks and hitting 'save'.
 That should return things to normal.

 == Changelog ==

+= 2.6.8 =
+* Feature - Ability to display matchday in event blocks.
+* Feature - Add support for commenting on scheduled events.
+* Feature - Option to filter birthdays widget by week.
+* Feature - Option to filter events by competitive, friendly, or tournament.
+* Tweak - Display pin in venue map and link map to web version.
+* Tweak - Add UK as alternate to GB in countries legacy list.
+* Tweak - Remove duplicate teams from players.
+* Tweak - Improve player assignment filtering for player lists.
+* Fix - Remove duplicate password form in staff directory template.
+* Fix - Warnings appearing via midseason transfers.
+* Fix - Animated countdowns when visitor and site are in a different timezones.

 = 2.6.7 =
 * Fix - Update Google Maps API endpoints.